softwaregroup-bg/ut-port-tcp/README.md

         format: {
             size: '32/integer',
             codec: 'plain',
-            sizeAdjust: 4 //this us used especially in smpp port where message size is telling the total size of the message (header message length + actual message) not only length of the message itself
+            //this us used especially in smpp port where message size is telling
+            // the total size of the message (header message length + actual
+            // message) not only length of the message itself
+            sizeAdjust: 4
         },
         receive: function(msg) {
             return msg;